 This is a beginners' course that caters for students with minimal or no prior learning of Chinese language and script.
 The course is designed to introduce beginners to the essential knowledge and skills in the Chinese language, using Pinyin and 100 basic Hanzi characters.
-By the end of this course, students will have covered topics including daily greetings, classroom instructions, asking for and relating personal information about themselves and their family, as well as developing a cultural knowledge of Chinese speaking countries through culturally related activities.
+By the end of this course, students will have covered topics including daily greetings, classroom instructions, asking for and relaying personal information about themselves and their family, as well as developing a cultural knowledge of Chinese speaking countries through culturally related activities.

-Health Education
+Health and Physical Education

 This subject has two major components: Health and Physical Education.
 In our Health unit, Year 7 students explore their individuality and begin to develop an understanding of themselves and others.
-They explore what it means to be healthy, investigate their identity, and establish and challenge their values and influences on their sense of right and wrong.
+They explore what it means to have healthy relationships, understand safety in different environments, investigate their identity, and establish and challenge their values and influences on their sense of right and wrong.
 As students' individual understanding develops further, students explore the changes to the body and relationships during adolescence, physical changes for boys and girls, factors that influence development and make them unique, and learn ways to seek help and advice in regard to their health and development.
+In Physical Education students will explore fitness components and how to lead an active lifestyle.
+They will participate in a range of sports developing their skills in netball, basketball, badminton, AFL nines, European handball, flag rugby, volleyball and soft ball.
+Students will also develop skills in cooperation, leadership and teamwork.